 The Sigma songs recorded in August were, in their original titles: ‘The Young American’; ‘Shilling The Rubes’; ‘Lazer’, a reworking of ‘I Am A Laser’; ‘After Today’; ‘I’m Only Dancing’, later retitled ‘John, I’m Only Dancing (Again)’; ‘Never No Turnin’ Back’, later re-recorded as ‘Right’; ‘Somebody Up There Likes Me‘; ‘Who Can I Be Now?’; ‘Come Back My Baby’, eventually released as ‘It’s Gonna Be Me’; and ‘Can You Hear Me’, sometimes known as ‘Take It In, Right’.

 During Bowie’s time at Sigma, a group of fans waited outside for glimpses of their idol.
 They were nicknamed the Sigma Kids, and some would wait outside the Barclay Hotel, where Bowie was staying, take photographs as he left, then hurriedly drive to the studio to intercept him on arrival.

 The Sigma Kids waited patiently night after night, occasionally hearing snatches of music through open windows.
-On the final night Bowie brought the ten dedicated fans inside to hear what he believed was the finished album.
+On the final night of the initial batch of sessions, Bowie brought the ten dedicated fans inside to hear what he believed was the finished album.